Iloprost

 Can other medicines be taken with iloprost?

-Always discuss what medications you are taking, including any over the counter medications with your doctor.
+Always discuss what medicines you are taking, including any over-the-counter medicines with your doctor.

 Are there any side effects?